otenycom/vscode-odoo-test-method-launcher/README.md

 1. Open a Python file containing Odoo test methods
 2. Place your cursor within a test method (or on the method definition line)
-3. Press `F5` to debug the test method or `Ctrl+F5` (or `Cmd+F5` on macOS) to run without debugging
+3. As usual, Press `F5` to debug the test method or `Ctrl+F5` to run without debugging
 4. The extension will:
-   - Identify the current test method
+   - Identify the current test method (starting with "def test_").
+   - If your cursor is not on a test method the extension will fall back to the standard start/debug behavior of VSCode.
    - Update `.vscode/settings.json` with the test method name (as `.test_method_name`)
-   - Ensure a test configuration exists in `.vscode/launch.json`
+   - Ensure a launch configuration named `*-test` exists in `.vscode/launch.json`
-   - Start the debugger or runner using this configuration

-If your cursor is not on a test method (methods starting with "test_"), the extension will fall back to the standard debugging behavior in VSCode.
+   - Lauches Odoo using the -test configuration.
+Note that the -test configuration is used even if the launch configuration selected in the "Run and Debug" pane is different.
+This behavior reduces the need for the user to manually switch between launch configurations.

 ## Extension Commands

 This extension contributes the following commands:

 - `oteny-run-odoo-test.debugCurrentTest`: Debug Current Odoo Test Method (F5)
-- `oteny-run-odoo-test.runCurrentTest`: Run Current Odoo Test Method without Debugging (Ctrl+F5 or Cmd+F5 on macOS)
+- `oteny-run-odoo-test.runCurrentTest`: Run Current Odoo Test Method without Debugging (Ctrl+F5)

 ## How It Works